Record Mercedes-Benz sales, but Daimler charges put brakes on profit

 Mercedes retained its title as the world's top-selling premium automaker

-STUTTGART, Germany (Reuters) - Daimler reported a 64% fall in 2019 net profit, its largest drop in a decade, despite record-high Mercedes-Benz sales as CEO Ola Kaellenius signed off on more than 5 billion euros ($5.46 billion) in legal and restructuring charges.
+STUTTGART, Germany — Daimler reported a 64 percent fall in 2019 net profit, its largest drop in a decade, despite record-high Mercedes-Benz sales as CEO Ola Kaellenius signed off on more than 5 billion euros ($5.46 billion) in legal and restructuring charges.

 Continue Reading Below

-Shares in the German automaker rose 2% before falling into negative territory after the earnings which had been flagged in preliminary figures on Jan.
+Shares in the German automaker rose 2 percent before falling into negative territory after the earnings, which had been flagged in preliminary figures on Jan.
 22.

 Mercedes retained its title as the world's top-selling premium automaker but net profit fell to 2.7 billion euros from 7.6 billion reflecting 4.2 billion euros in charges related to diesel probes and legal proceedings.